joshwyatt/hn-love/README.md

     hn-love "Name of the Article You Want to Vote On"

 When you run `hn-love`, it will quietly run in the terminal.
-When you are connected to the internet somewhere that is not HR, Chrome will open Google with a search query for the article you're interested in so you're one click away from upvoting.
-When you visit HN you will do so with a populated document.refferer value, so HN doesn't think you're a robot.
+When you are connected to the internet somewhere that you are allowed to vote, Chrome will open Google with a search query for the article you're interested in so you're one click away from upvoting.
+When you visit HN you will do so with a populated document.refferer value, so HN doesn't think you're a robot, which of course you are not.

-When hn-love opens the browser for you, it will add your current location to the list of places you are not allowed to vote from.
-As long as you keep hn-love running, it will reopen the browser, one click away from your article, every time you connect to a location you haven't voted from already.
-Vote to your heart's content!

 Try connecting your computer to your mobile hotspot to test it out.